 What Makes Standard Chartered Stand Out to Investors

-Standard Chartered stands out due to its large international market access of over 15 stock exchanges and 9 markets worldwide.
+Standard Chartered stands out due to its large international market access of over 15 stock exchanges and 10 markets worldwide (including Singapore).
 With a standard and premium account available, they offer a variety of investment products to serve both active and passive investors.
 Yet for those who want the cheapest rates in Singapore or the most market access abroad, there are other investment platforms which might work better for you.

 Investment Opportunities at Standard Chartered